Effective Simulation of Quantum Entanglement Based on A Single-photon Field Modulated with Pseudorandom Phase Sequences

-In summary, we have demonstrated a new scheme to simulate quantum entanglement and apply both the correlation analysis and von Neumann entropy to characterize the simulation.
-We conclude that quantum entanglement can be efficiently simulated by using classical fields modulated with PPSs.
+In summary, we have demonstrated a new proposal to simulate quantum entanglement and apply both the correlation analysis and von Neumann entropy to characterize the simulation.
+We conclude that quantum entanglement can be efficiently simulated by using a single-photon field modulated with PPSs.
 The research on this simulation may be important, for it not only provides useful insights into fundamental features of quantum entanglement, but also yields new insights into quantum computation.